 Lewis & Clark prepares science teachers within a tradition of liberal arts study.
-The Master of Arts in Teaching (MAT) with Preliminary Teaching License offered through the Graduate School of Education and Counseling invites new teachers to think analytically about their subject matter, their practice of the teaching craft, and their role in the ethical and organizational dilemmas of schooling.
+The Master of Arts in Teaching (MAT) with Preliminary Teaching License offered through the Graduate School of Education and Counseling invites new teachers to think analytically about their subject matter, their practice of the teaching craft, and their role in the ethical and organizational aspects of schooling.

-- A school-year-long internship in a middle or high school in the Portland metropolitan area working with an outstanding science mentor teacher
+- A school-year-long internship in a middle or high school in the Portland metropolitan area working with an outstanding science mentor teacher.

-- Professional cohort of middle/secondary teacher candidates across all subject areas
+- Professional cohort of middle/secondary teacher candidates across all subject areas.

 - Fulfillment of the requirements for an Oregon Preliminary teaching license endorsed in one of the following science areas:

 - Intensive summer coursework in laboratory teaching and safety in physical and life science.

 - Fall semester study of planning and instruction in the science classroom.

 - Spring class in curriculum and inquiry in science with sessions together with math teachers.